On the Morrison-Kawamata dream space and its applications

 Theorem \ref{thm: bir contraction is MKD} allows us to run the MMP in the category of MKD fiber spaces.
-Moreover, we can run a special MMP for MKD fiber spaces, called an MMP with scaling of an ample divisor, as follows (cf. \cite[\S 3.10]{BCHM10}).
+Moreover, we can run a special MMP for MKD fiber spaces, called an MMP with scaling, as follows (cf. \cite[\S 3.10]{BCHM10}).